FAQ

 How many agents can I run?

 That depends on your machine and your subscriptions.
-The author runs 10+ agents across 4 pods daily.
-OpenRig itself imposes no hard limit — it manages whatever your hardware can support.
+The developer of OpenRig runs 70+ agents at the current stable count.
+OpenRig itself imposes no hard limit; it manages whatever your hardware can support.
 Each agent is a tmux session, so the overhead per agent is minimal.

 Is there a cloud version or hosted service?